rijalghodi/colors-check/README.md

 An app to test the color combination balance in the webpage.

-This app follows the 60-30-10 rule to define the color combination of a webpage.
-It means that the web is colored commonly with 60% of neutral color (such as the background), 30% of primary color (such as text), and 10% of accent color (such as a button).
+This test follows the 60-30-10 rule to choose colors.
+Acording to this rule, you just need three colors to style your web.
+60 percent is neutral color (whitespaces and backgrounds).
+30 percent is primary color (common texts and lines), And 10 percent is accent color (buttons and important texts).

 Here is what the app looks like: